dapr/docs-zh/content/zh-hans/operations/monitoring/tracing/supported-tracing-backends/newrelic.md

 description: "Set-up New Relic for distributed tracing"
 ---

-## 前期准备
+## 先决条件

 - Perpetually [free New Relic account](https://newrelic.com/signup?ref=dapr), 100 GB/month of free data ingest, 1 free full access user, unlimited free basic users

 ## Configure Dapr tracing

 Dapr natively captures metrics and traces that can be send directly to New Relic.
-The easiest way to export these is by configuring Dapr to send the traces to [New Relic's Trace API](https://docs.newrelic.com/docs/understand-dependencies/distributed-tracing/trace-api/report-zipkin-format-traces-trace-api#existing-zipkin) using the Zipkin trace format.
+The easiest way to export these is by configuring Dapr to send the traces to [New Relic's Trace API](https://docs.newrelic.com/docs/distributed-tracing/trace-api/report-zipkin-format-traces-trace-api/) using the Zipkin trace format.

 In order for the integration to send data to New Relic [Telemetry Data Platform](https://newrelic.com/platform/telemetry-data-platform), you need a [New Relic Insights Insert API key](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#insights-insert-key).